-Berkeley Law’s Legal Research, Analysis, and Writing Program (LRAW) relies upon contextual problem-solving to teach students how to understand, research and analyze legal issues, and how to present their analysis through effective legal writing and oral argument.
-Students learn what legal writing is, how it differs from other forms of writing, and how to write to serve clients’ varying needs.
+Berkeley Law’s Legal Research, Analysis, and Writing Program relies upon contextual problem solving to teach students how to understand, research and analyze legal issues, and how to present their analysis through effective legal writing and oral argument.
+In a small class setting, students learn what legal writing is, how it differs from other forms of writing, and how to write to serve clients’ varying needs.

-Students are taught by full-time faculty who bring significant practice experience, as well as significant teaching experience, to the classroom.
-The Program’s faculty members worked in senior positions in private practice, for public interest organizations, and within the court system, and have since spent an average of more than ten years teaching.
-They work with their students for both semesters of the students’ first year.
-This continuity of instruction enables feedback to students that is highly individualized, and for mentoring relationships between students and faculty.
+Students are taught by full-time faculty who bring significant teaching and practical experience to the classroom.
+Faculty come from senior levels of private practice, public interest organizations, government, and the court system.
+Faculty work with their students for both semesters of the students’ first year.
+This continuity of instruction allows faculty to provide highly individualized feedback to students.
+The small class size gives students the opportunity to develop strong mentoring relationships with faculty.